 Walkers vote differently to car-drivers, looking for change, progressive politics and play.

 Eugene started his career as an activist at Greenpeace in London, aged 21, and has three times been arrested on environmental protests.
-We recently read a lot about COP26 in Glasgow (26th UN Climate Change Conference of the Parties), but Eugene was part of a provocative campaign at COP1 in Berlin in 1995, dressed as a monk, along with three other activists, as we followed around the 'Pope of Petrol', a Saudi-funded lobbyist trying to sabotage any agreement to limit fossil-fuel outputs.
+We recently read a lot about COP29 in Baku, Azerbeijan (26th UN Climate Change Conference of the Parties), but Eugene was part of a provocative campaign at COP1 in Berlin in 1995, dressed as a monk, along with three other activists, as we followed around the 'Pope of Petrol', a Saudi-funded American lobbyist trying to sabotage any agreement to limit fossil-fuel outputs.
 He was so uncomfortable at becoming the centre of attention and photography, that he left the Forum.

 We need flexibility, creativity, and adaptation.
 We need much more female engagement with power and technology, at the senior level, and for the Austrian education system to change fast.